In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 $STRD: The third instrument, $STRD, was announced on July 7th, 2025, as part of a $4.2 billion at-the-market issuance program.
 Like STRF, it offers a 10% dividend, but unlike STRF, it is non-cumulative, meaning missed payments don’t accrue.
 This gives Strategy greater flexibility during downturns or periods of financial stress.

 $STRC: Launched on July 21st, 2025, STRC became the largest preferred stock IPO of the decade, raising $2.46 billion net of fees.
-It pays a 9% dividend and can be redeemed at par ($100) on a monthly basis, offering both yield and liquidity.
+STRC functions like a high-yield savings account, offering steady returns with full liquidity.
+It operates similarly to a bitcoin-backed stablecoin, where investors receive the $100 they put in, plus a fixed 9% annual yield.

 It appeals to short-duration, yield-seeking investors looking for a less volatile alternative to money market funds, stablecoins, or short-term debt instruments, targeting capital starved for yield in a post 4% money market environment.